yunhao-qian/reversi/README.md

 ## Screen Recording

 The following GIF is a screen recording of a CPU-versus-CPU game.
-As you can see from it, the response time of CPU players is barely noticeable.
+As you can see, the response time of CPU players is barely noticeable.

 ![CPU-versus-CPU game](images/cpu-vs-cpu.gif)